VirtuallyCreative/allegretto/README.md

 <br>

-- ⚡️&nbsp; Super light-weight.
+-  Super light-weight.
 Just 3kb (minified + gzipped).
-- ⛔️&nbsp; Fast and lively, just plug-n-play
+-  Fast and lively, just plug-n-play
-- 📐&nbsp; A 12-Col Grid that actually works
+-  A 12-Col Grid that actually works
-- 🌈&nbsp; Easy to extend with your own CSS variables
+-  Easy to extend with your own CSS variables
-- 🎲&nbsp; Comes with a handful of components &amp; utilities
+-  Comes with a handful of components &amp; utilities
-- ✅&nbsp; Solid Semantics
+-  Solid Semantics

 <br>